kodecocodes/i9t/contacts/contacts.markdown

 4. `CNContactStore` lets you query the user's contacts for those matching the predicate.
 In this case, you used `CNContact`'s `predicateForContactsMatchingName(_:)` method to create an `NSPredicate` that finds contacts having a name similar to the provided string.
 4. You only save the contact if there aren't any matches; the `guard` statement stops the process in the event of name matches.

-[TODO: FPE: The pragmatic part of me wonders why we didn't just use the email address as the key to prevent duplicates! ;]

 > **Note**: `unifiedContactsMatchingPredicate(_:keysToFetch:)` has a `keysToFetch` parameter that you ultimately ignore by passing in an empty array.
 However, if you were to try to access or modify the fetched contacts, you'd see an error thrown as the keys weren't fetched.
 For example, if you wanted to access the fetched contacts' first names you'd have to add `CNContactGivenNameKey` to `keysToFetch`.

 Build and run your app; try to add a contact that already exists and the app prevents you from doing so.